-Vikings Valhalla season 2: What we know so far
+Vikings Valhalla season 2: What we know so far and how to watch

 From 2024, it will switch over to Netflix in full, but you'll need to catch up with the show on the aforementioned platforms for now.

-The original Vikings is set 100 years prior to the events in Valhalla and tells the story of Ragnar Lothbrok and his sons, which is occasionally mentioned in the sequel shows.
+The original Vikings is set 100 years prior to the events in Valhalla and tells the story of Ragnar Lothbrok and his sons, who are occasionally referenced in the sequel shows.

 Is there a Vikings: Valhalla season 2 trailer?